ccc-js/convnetjs2example/README.md

 Language: [English](README.md) | [中文版](chineseReadme.md)

-ConvNetJs2 is a continuation from [ConvNetJS] (https://github.com/karpathy/convnetjs) project!
+ConvNetJs2 is a continuation of [ConvNetJS](https://github.com/karpathy/convnetjs) project!

-[ConvNetJS] is [karpathy] (https://github.com/karpathy), written in JavaScript Convolutional Neural networks (Convolutional Neural Network) suite, mainly adopt the way of the web page, function is complete, it shows the example shown in the table below.
+[ConvNetJS] is a JavaScript Convolutional Neural Network project created by [Karpathy](https://github.com/karpathy).

+# Examples

 Example | program | description
 --------|-----|--------------------------------
-| [regression.
-Js] | USES x*sin(x) curve to generate some samples, and then USES CNN to learn the curve that conforms to these samples as far as possible
+Regression | [regression.js](regression) | USES x*sin(x) curve to generate some samples, and then USES CNN to learn the curve that conforms to these samples as far as possible
-For | [classified2d.js], there are two points on the 2-dimensional plane of |.
+2D-Classification | [classified2d.js](classified2d.js) | there are two points on the 2-dimensional plane.
 The two points are distinguished as far as possible by CNN network
-The | MNIST digital imaging database can be used to train CNN networks to recognize handwritten Numbers
-| [cifar10predict.js] the | Cifar10 image database contains ten categories of tagged objects that are used to train CNN networks for identification (this example USES pre-trained networks to predict).
+MNIST | [mnist](mnist/) | MNIST digital imaging database can be used to train CNN networks to recognize handwritten Numbers CiFar10 | [cifar10](cifar10/) | Cifar10 image database contains ten categories of tagged objects that are used to train CNN networks for identification (this example USES pre-trained networks to predict).

 ## Installation